hvac/hvac/docs/advanced_usage.rst

 Using Vault behind Google IAP
 --------------------------------
+Official Google product page:  https://cloud.google.com/iap

 Vault instances secured behind Google IAP enjoy an extra level of protection due to the Google Cloud Platform role required to access the web application.
-In order to access your vault instance each request must contain a valid Google-issued OpenID Connect token in the authorization header.
+In order to access your vault instance each request must contain a valid Google-issued OpenID Connect token in the authorization header via bearer tokens.

+Rather than build a static feature to allow only Google IAP it was decided to build an advanced_function parameter that could support a plugable proxy backend.
+This was accomplished via passing in a dictionary container a string with the provider name which will need to match a valid key in `ProxyRouter.ADVANCED_PROXIES`

 .. code:: python

     advanced_proxy = {